Anarion-zuo/AnMVC/doc/README.md

 ### Dependencies

 The project is not built with the `C++ std`, but with another project of my own [AnBase](https://github.com/Anarion-zuo/AnBase), providing basic components.
-There are some symbolic links under the directory `library` and ``
+There are some symbolic links under the directory `library` and `include`